stackql/stackql/docs/high-level-design.md

 By default the database instance is in memory, but can be persistent, specified via runtime arguments.

 For each API response type, a database table can be lazily created (eagerly is slower, but we would not rule out some future opt-in scenarios for persistent databases).
-Table nomenclature includes dot (`.`) separated namespacing for provider, service, resource, schema type and `generation`; this latter being a poisitve integer version for the table itself.
-Generation suppports either analyics on extinct records or multiple versions of an API.
+Table nomenclature includes dot (`.`) separated namespacing for provider, service, resource, schema type and `generation`; this latter being a positive integer version for the table itself.
+Generation supports either analytics on extinct records or multiple versions of an API.

 Each table contains control columns to identify the query and session to which records belong.
 This will support audit, concurrency, and garbage collection.